< A community for content people. Like you.

 Photograph of print and digital editions of Writing for Designers.

-It’s 65 pages, give or take, and part of the Briefs series from A Book Apart.
-It explains how to get the writing done on design projects.
+Writing for Designers explains how to get the writing done on design projects.

-I wrote this book for designers who know that words and writing are important, but haven’t found the book that makes writing “click”.
+I wrote it for designers who know that words and writing are important, but haven’t found the book that makes writing “click”.
 Their eyes glaze over when people talk about passive voice and Oxford commas and dangling modifiers and other boring stuff.
 They’re used to learning things on their own and just need a good foundation to go from to get better with writing.
 If that sounds like you, or someone on your team, you’ve found the right book.

 Writing for Designers has four chapters, plus an introduction, plus a lovely foreword from designer Dan Brown.
 It is an intentionally-brief 65 pages, so you can get just enough guidance to move forward with confidence, get back to work, and get the writing done.